brettshollenberger/easy_ml/instructions/bolt2rails.md

 1. Take an existing frontend, and properly integrate it into the backend to achieve {task}
 2. Use the following rules to achieve your goal

+## Principles:

+## Do No Harm

+Do not remove any code that seems to be irrelevant to your task.
+You do not have full context of the application, so you should err on the side of NOT removing code, unless the code is clearly duplication.

 ## Use Browser Environment Only

 - All Typescript code will run in the browser only.
 Do not use any Node.js or server-side features.